dunglas/frankenphp/docs/static.md

 # ...
 ```

-To add libraries enabling additional functionality to the extensions you've enabled, you can pass use the `PHP_EXTENSION_LIBS` Docker ARG:
+To add libraries enabling additional functionality to the extensions you've enabled, you can pass the `PHP_EXTENSION_LIBS` Docker ARG:

 ```console
 docker buildx bake \